Ph.D. in Nursing FAQs

 Why is UMass Amherst a good choice for me?

 This program offers students the educational advantages of the Amherst campus with numerous graduate programs.
 UMass Amherst is the only public institution in Massachusetts with a designation from the Carnegie Foundation for the Advancement of Teaching as a research university with "very high research activity," known as RU/VH.

-What are the areas of research the School of Nursing?
+What are the areas of research the College of Nursing?

 Please see the PhD flyer for faculty areas of research.
 Students will work with an advisor in a closely linked research area.
 There is a strong emphasis on research in: health care systems, chronic illness and health disparities.